Undergraduate Research Program

 - Rami T. Ezzeddine, Biological Sciences and Honors Humanities

-- Faculty-Mentor: Kenneth Sossa, Department of Biology & Chemistry
+- Faculty-Mentor: Kenneth Sossa, Department of Biology and Chemistry

 - Venue: Western Region 2 TriBeta District Convention (April 2024)